Luminous Earth Grid

 Virtually invisible in this photo, a solar-powered electric fence surrounded the 732 meter (2400 foot) perimeter of the Grid to keep cattle from grazing within the array of lamps, which could have led to their injury and/or damage to the installation.
 The fence visible along the bottom of this photo marks the property line of the ranch.

 6-Ton Extension Cord: A 760 meter (2500 foot) specialized cable, weighing 5500 kilograms (6 tons), connected to the corner of the Grid and snaked down the hillside to tie into existing power lines.
 Known as “shore power cable,” it was loaned to the project by the U.S. Naval Shipyards in Vallejo, CA. Solid copper, and the thickness of a man’s forearm, it was valued at $50,000.
-Its normal use is to link submarines to power when they’re in port for repair.
+Its normal use is connecting submarines to power when they’re in port for repair.
 Photo © Leo Nash

 TOP HALF of image is NOT CGI